Powers (whiskey): Accolades

+Powers has had a long history of sponsorship with horse racing within Ireland, evidence mainly by its 40-year support of the Fairyhouse Easter Festival, headlined by the Powers Irish Grand National and Powers Gold Cup, from 1970 to 2010.

 In the 2012 edition of the Whisky Bible, whiskey writer Jim Murray named Power's John's Lane Release Irish Whiskey of the Year and described it as "certainly one of the top five world whiskies of the year".

 More recently, in 2015, Powers Signature Release won a gold medal in the category Irish Single Pot Still Whiskey at the Irish Whiskey Awards.